artalogica/stretch_teleop_rlds_dataset_builder/README.md

 1. **Rename Dataset**: Change the name of the dataset folder from `example_dataset` to the name of your dataset (e.g. robo_net_v2), also change the name of `example_dataset_dataset_builder.py` by replacing `example_dataset` with your dataset's name (e.g. robo_net_v2_dataset_builder.py) and change the class name `ExampleDataset` in the same file to match your dataset's name, using camel case instead of underlines (e.g. RoboNetV2).
+This might not work so you can just keep everything as example dataset.

-2. **Modify Features**: Modify the data fields you plan to store in the dataset.
+2. **Modify Features**: If you have any extra data fields you plan to store in the dataset.
 You can find them in the `_info()` method of the `ExampleDataset` class.
 Please add **all** data fields your raw data contains, i.e. please add additional features for additional cameras, audio, tactile features etc. If your type of feature is not demonstrated in the example (e.g. audio), you can find a list of all supported feature types [here](https://www.tensorflow.org/datasets/api_docs/python/tfds/features?hl=en#classes).